collapsed-stacks/startups/questions/378/building-a-high-quality-list.md

 - posted by: [ErstwhileIII](https://stackexchange.com/users/2320529/erstwhileiii) on 2014-08-19
 - score: 0

-<p>Why don't you use a limited-expendature Google Adwords campaign to see how many folk you can attract ... and include (perhaps) a survey (Google form? with option to include eMail for later interaction).
+Why don't you use a limited-expendature Google Adwords campaign to see how many folk you can attract ... and include (perhaps) a survey (Google form? with option to include eMail for later interaction).
 Promos for email address also seem to work!
-(For example, put you in a drawing for a $50 Amazon Giftcard.)</p>
+(For example, put you in a drawing for a $50 Amazon Giftcard.)

 ## Answer 416